clearent/ClearentIdtechIOSFramework/README.md

 :four: Failure - The framework will send messages back that indicate failure. ex - TERMINATE, 'Card read error'.
 When this happens, you can call the device_cancelTransaction method to cancel the current transaction and attempt again.
 If the problem persists it is recommended you key in the card and use the manual entry process.

-## Use the Clearent Framework to create a transaction token (JWT) for a manually entered card
+## Use the Clearent Framework to create a transaction token (JWT) for a manually entered card - Objective C

 :one: Change your interface to adhere to the delegate ClearentManualEntryDelegate